Read Mapping Near Non-Volatile Memory: Introduction

-{\em Read mapping} represents a search-heavy memory-intensive operation and barely requires complex floating point arithmetic, therefore, can greatly benefit from in- or near-memory search and processing.
-Fast parallel associative search enabled by Ternary Content Addressable Memory (TCAM) can particularly help.
-Unfortunately, CMOS-based TCAM cannot accommodate the large memory footprint in an area and energy efficient manner, where non-volatile TCAM comes to rescue~\cite{ipekTCAM}.
-Still, brute-force TCAM search over as large of a search space as {\em read mapping} demands induces excessive energy consumption, rendering (non-volatile) TCAM-based acceleration infeasible.
-This paper provides an effective solution to tap the potential of non-volatile TCAM for scalable, energy-efficient high-throughput {\em read mapping}, \arch, which \begin{list}{\labelitemi}{\leftmargin=1em} \vshrink{0.2} \itemsep-0.3em \item introduces a novel similarity matching mechanism to trade mapping accuracy for throughput and energy efficiency in a much more scalable manner than existing solutions; \item features a novel data representation to facilitate efficient similarity matching without compromising storage complexity; \item tailors common search space pruning approaches to its novel similarity matching mechanism in order to identify and discard unnecessary memory accesses, and thereby, to prevent excessive energy consumption; \item employs multi-phase hierarchical mapping to maximize mapping accuracy, where each phase acts as a filtering layer for the subsequent phase which in turn performs more sophisticated mapping (considering only the subset of {\em read}s the previous phase fails to map); \item is expandable to similar search-intensive problems from other application domains beyond bioinformatics. \vshrink{0.2} \end{list} \ignore{ While enabling approximate or similar matches in TCAMs have been explored before, we discuss in Section~\ref{sec:rel} why such schemes are not applicable considering the scale of the problem. } In the following, we provide a proof-of-concept \arch\ implementation and explore the design space: Section~\ref{sec:biocamArch} discusses the basics of \arch; Section~\ref{sec:pract} covers practical considerations; Sections~\ref{sec:setup} and~\ref{sec:eval} provide the evaluation; Section~\ref{sec:rel} compares and contrasts \arch\ to related work; and Section~\ref{sec:conc} concludes the paper. \vshrink{0.3}
+This paper provides an effective solution, \arch, to tap the potential of {\em non-volatile} TCAM for scalable, energy-efficient high-throughput {\em read mapping}. \arch\ \begin{list}{\labelitemi}{\leftmargin=1em} \vshrink{0.2} \itemsep-0.2em \item introduces a novel similarity matching mechanism {for resistive {non-volatile} TCAM} (which can only handle exact matches by construction), to trade mapping accuracy for throughput and energy efficiency in a much more scalable manner than existing solutions; \item features a novel {genomic} data representation for efficient similarity matching without compromising storage complexity; \item tailors common search space pruning approaches to its novel similarity matching mechanism in order to identify and discard unnecessary non-volatile TCAM accesses (and thereby, to prevent excessive energy consumption); \item accounts for the most prevalent manifestations of noise induced by NGS imperfections and genomic variations during similarity matching, including (base) gaps and insertions/deletions in {\em reads}; \item employs multi-phase hierarchical similarity matching to enhance mapping accuracy and scalability, where each {phase performs progressively more sophisticated mapping, considering only the subset of {\em read}s the previous phase fails to map}. \vshrink{0.2} \end{list} \ignore{ While enabling approximate or similar matches in TCAMs have been explored before, we discuss in Section~\ref{sec:rel} why such schemes are not applicable considering the scale of the problem. } In the following, we introduce a proof-of-concept \arch\ implementation.
+Specifically, Section~\ref{sec:biocamArch} discusses basics; Section~\ref{sec:pract} covers implementation details; Sections~\ref{sec:setup} and~\ref{sec:eval} detail the evaluation; Section~\ref{sec:rel} provides a compare and contrast to related work; and Section~\ref{sec:conc} summarizes our findings.

 \ignore{ This paper provides an effective solution to tap the potential of non-volatile TCAM for scalable, energy-efficient high-throughput {\em read mapping}, \arch, which \begin{list}{\labelitemi}{\leftmargin=1em} \vshrink{0.2} \itemsep-0.3em \item features a light-weight filtering mechanism to identify and discard unnecessary memory accesses, and thereby, to effectively prune the search space and prevent excessive energy consumption; \item introduces a novel similarity match mechanism to trade mapping accuracy for throughput and energy efficiency in a much more scalable manner than existing solutions; \item is expandable to similar search-intensive problems from other application domains beyond bioinformatics. \vshrink{0.2} \end{list} }